Everything you need to know about working with me to create the wedding suite of your dreams!

 Q Is there a minimum order?

 My minimum booking is £100.
-If you’re going the bespoke route that will be instantly taken care of as my design fee starts at £350.
-If you’re going the semi-bespoke route, costs will quickly get to this level if you order your suite through me.
+If you’re going to be getting your wedding suite through me, this will be taken care of through the semi-bespoke or bespoke route.
 If you’re looking for calligraphy only, this can be tricky to achieve with smaller weddings, but drop me a line and I’ll see if there’s a way we can work together.

 Q How should we send our information to you?